Useful Notes: Chicago

 - Bridgeport: Chicago's first Irish neighborhood and the heart of the city's legendary Democratic machine.
 A longtime bastion of European immigrants and their descendants, the neighborhood has seen significant influx of Chinese and Mexican residents, to the point where they operate a significant portion of the neighborhood's businesses.
 For a while, blacks weren't particularly welcome there, even after the civil rights era, but that is gradually changing.

-- Bronzeville: Chicago's oldest black neighborhood, it has recently become a site of major redevelopment efforts as the middle-class descendants of its original residents hope to transform it into a safe, bustling black community.
+- Bronzeville: Chicago's oldest black neighborhood (the widely-circulated Chicago Defender was published here), it has recently become a site of major redevelopment efforts as the middle-class descendants of its original residents hope to transform it into a safe, bustling black community.
 North of Pershing Road, things look like they are heading in that direction—south of it, not so much.

 - Armour Square: Sandwiched between Bronzeville and Bridgeport, this is where baseball's White Sox have played every one of their home games since 1910.
 Though historically most of its inhabitants have been Croat and Italian, today Asian Americans outnumber the white population by nearly six to one.